-- Do not fold/unfold boom extensions when main boom is in the cradle. - Do not operate sprayer with one boom out of cradle and other boom in cradle. - Do not transport machine without booms folded and in cradle.
+- Do not fold/unfold boom extensions when main boom is in the cradle. - Do not operate sprayer with one boom out of cradle and other boom in cradle. - Do not transport machine without booms folded and in cradle. - Boom extensions will not fold/unfold unless machine is in neutral.

-The booms will vertically unfold even if they are still in the boom cradle or are not horizontally extended!

-Caution: Boom extensions can only be folded when the hydrostatic lever is in the neutral position and you have pushed the ACK (acknowledge) on the MD3 showing that you have acknowledged that there are no power lines overhead.
+- The booms will vertically unfold even if they are still in the boom cradle or are not horizontally extended! - Boom extensions can only be folded when the hydrostatic lever is in the neutral position and you have pushed the ACK (acknowledge) on the MD3 showing that you have acknowledged that there are no power lines overhead.
 If the sprayer is put in gear during folding, the boom movement will stop.